Insulin glulisine (Subcutaneous)

 - Kidney disease or

-- Liver disease—The effects of insulin glulisine may be increased because of the slower removal of the medicine from the body.
+- Liver disease—Use with caution.
+The effects of insulin glulisine may be increased because of the slower removal of the medicine from the body.

-Each package of insulin glulisine contains a patient information leaflet.
+Each package of insulin glulisine contains a patient information leaflet and patient instructions.
 Read this leaflet carefully and make sure you understand:

 - How to prepare the medicine.